LauraRgz/WebShop/README.md

 # WebShop

-I created an application that manages the products of an e-commerce.
+This is an application that manages the products of an e-commerce.
 You can search a product by name, see all the products of a category, see all available products, create an account, and buy a product.
 I have created two files: one to write all the products that are added to a list.
 The other one to read "About us".

 The project has five classes: